pvaldeshernandez/synthetic-brain-ages/README.md

 ```

 ### Prepare the data
 Use [SynthSR](https://github.com/BBillot/SynthSR/tree/main/SynthSR) to predict the synthetic MPRAGEs.
+Normalize and skull-strip the synthetic MPRAGEs and any original MPRAGE also present in your sample.
+Perform a careful QC to remove the MRIs that are noisy or were not preprocessed correctly.
+See our [paper](https://github.com/pvaldeshernandez/Multimodal_DeepBrainNet_Clinical_BrainAge_Training/blob/main/README.md#citation) for suggestions.
 Use [Slicer.py](https://github.com/vishnubashyam/DeepBrainNet/blob/master/Script/Slicer.py) on the synthetic and original MPRAGEs to save their axial slices into separate JPEG files in a single folder in a fast drive.
 Each filename must have the following format:

 /path/to/jpg/Subject[ID]_run[number]_T1_BrainAlig-[slice].jpg